 That is not the way it is supposed to work.

-After listening to her tell her panicked story, I first told her that it did not appear to me that she was properly served with NJ Divorce Papers.
-I'm looking into that now.
+After listening to her tell her panicked story, I told her that SHE WAS NOT PROPERLY SERVED with NJ Divorce Papers and that I would take care of it for her.

 She calmed down.

 I then told her how the system is supposed to work.